Access-control list: POSIX ACL

 POSIX 1003.1e/1003.2c working group made an effort to standardize ACLs, resulting in what is now known as "POSIX.1e ACL" or simply "POSIX ACL".
-The POSIX.1e/POSIX.2c drafts were withdrawn in 1997 due to participants losing interest for funding the project and turning to more powerful alternatives such as NFSv4 ACL.
+The POSIX.1e/POSIX.2c drafts were withdrawn in 1997 due to participants losing interest for funding the project and turning to more powerful alternatives such as NFSv4 ACLs.
 As of December 2019, no live sources of the draft could be found on the Internet, but it can still be found in the Internet Archive.

 Most of the Unix and Unix-like operating systems (e.g. Linux since 2.5.46 or November 2002, FreeBSD, or Solaris) support POSIX.1e ACLs (not necessarily draft 17).
 ACLs are usually stored in the extended attributes of a file on these systems.

 NFSv4 ACL

 NFSv4 ACLs are much more powerful than POSIX draft ACLs.
-Unlike draft POSIX ACLs, NFSv4 ACLs are defined by an actually published standard, as part of the Network File System.
+Unlike draft POSIX ACLs, NFSv4 ACLs are defined by a published standard, as part of the Network File System.

 NFSv4 ACLs are supported by many Unix and Unix-like operating systems.
 Examples include AIX, FreeBSD, Mac OS X beginning with version 10.4 ("Tiger"), or Solaris with ZFS filesystem, support NFSv4 ACLs, which are part of the NFSv4 standard.
 There are two experimental implementations of NFSv4 ACLs for Linux: NFSv4 ACLs support for Ext3 filesystem and the more recent Richacls, which brings NFSv4 ACLs support for Ext4 filesystem.
 As with POSIX ACLs, NFSv4 ACLs are usually stored as extended attributes on Unix-like systems.

 NFSv4 ACLs are organized nearly identically to the Windows NT ACLs used in NTFS.
 NFSv4.1 ACLs are a superset of both NT ACLs and POSIX draft ACLs.
 Samba supports saving the NT ACLs of SMB-shared files in many ways, one of which is as NFSv4-encoded ACLs.